Skip to Content

 Requests for Dates and Inappropriate Workplace Conduct

 Due to the power imbalance between an interviewer and applicant, or a boss and employee, many people feel like they have no choice but to accept a request for a date from the interviewer or supervisor.
 This is not true.
 An employee or applicant has the right to refuse to go on a date with the requester.
 Several federal and state laws provide protections for employees against workplace sexual harassment.
-For example, the Civil Rights Act of 1964 makes it illegal “to discriminate against an individual in compensation, terms of conditions, or privileges of employment” based on the employee’s sex or gender.
+For example, the Civil Rights Act of 1964 makes it illegal “to discriminate against an individual in compensation, terms, conditions, or privileges of employment” based on the employee’s sex or gender.
 Sexual harassment falls within the realm of discrimination because it is typically geared toward the victim’s sex.
 Additionally, since dates include romantic or sexual sentiments, a request for a date from an employer or interviewer may fall within the realm of sexual harassment.

 New York City has also enacted the Human Rights Law, which provides further protections for employees against sexual harassment.
 The law includes situations in which the conduct creates a hostile work environment, or in which the interviewer or employer creates a “quid pro quo” situation.
 A request for a date is particularly prone to the latter form of sexual harassment.
 An interviewer may offer an applicant a job on condition that the applicant goes on a date with the interviewer.
 This is not only inappropriate but also completely unlawful under New York City’s Human Rights Law.